Does cheesecake have dairy? Yes, it does. Cheese is a side product of dairy, so this is a no-brainer.

 To thin the batter and produce a silkier, creamier texture, regular cheesecake uses heavy cream and sour cream.

-New York cheesecake is very rich and dense because of the heavy cream cheese content.
+New York cheesecake is very rich and dense because of its heavy cream cheese content.
 It is unique not just because of the extra cream cheese.

 Is cheesecake better than regular cake?